apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/use-zengine-with-apecloud-for-mysql/use-zengine.md

 +-------+-------------------------------------------------------------
 ```

-For the tables created before enbaling SmartEngine, the storage engine will not change.
+For the tables created before enabling SmartEngine, the storage engine will not change.
 To change the engine to SmartEngine, you can use the ```ALTER``` command.

 ```
 ALTER TABLE {table_name} engine=ZEngine;